dnl-blkv/simple-php-enum/README.md

 var_dump($cat->isEqual($otherCat)) // Outputs "bool(true)"
 var_dump($cat->isEqual($dog)) // Outputs "bool(false)"
 ```
 Intuitively, two enums of different types are never equal.
-If we have an enum of type `SomeOtherEnum` with `const VALUE = 0;` then the following happens:
+If we have an enum of type `SomeOtherEnum` with `const VALUE = 0;` then the following holds:
 ```
 var_dump(SomeOtherEnum::VALUE()->isEqual(AnimalEnum::CAT())) // Outputs "bool(false)"
 ```